Cloaked9000/frnetlib/README.md

 //Print out the response
 std::cout << request.get_body() << std::endl;
 ```
 Here we create a fr::HttpSocket object, connect to a domain (don't include the 'http://' bit).
-SSL support is planned but not implemented just yet.
+The socket is non-SSL and so the underlying socket type is fr::TcpSocket.
+If this were an SSL socket, then it'd be fr::HttpSocket<fr::SSLSocket>.
 After connecting, we construct a fr::HttpRequest object to send to the server, adding in some GET arguments, POST arguments and a request header.

 You can both set and get GET/POST data through the fr::(HttpRequest/HttpResponse)::(get/post) functions.
 And access/set headers though the [] operator.
 Once we've sent a request, we wait for a response.
 Once received, we print out the body of the response and exit.